 These are all online sources, so if you like to shop in your jammies like I do, then these sources have the convenience of online shopping but still have the quality we're looking for in natural and "real" foods.

 Note: Some of these links may be referral links.
-This means that I get a small commission if you decide to buy something after clicking on my link.
-The cost for you remains the same, though.
-And you have my old-fashioned word of honor that I only link to items that I personally love and feel good about recommending to you!
+This means that I may receive a commission if you decide to buy something after clicking on that link.

 Shopping online at Thrive Market is a really convenient way to get foods from your favorite natural and organic brands at discounted prices.